LakshmiRadhakrishnan09/AWS-Security-Specialist/CloudWatchAndCloudTrail.md

 To log events : configure a log group and subscribe to event bridege.

+In a region, Go to EventBridge console.
+Select Event Buses.
+Default bus is used by aws and automatically created.
+Select Rules.
+Create Rule(On Event or Scheduled).
+Eg: EC2StateChangeRule.
+Select Service-Ec2.
+Select Events ( Eg: AWS API call with CloudTrail , EBS snapshot notification, Spot Instance Interruption warning, EC2 instance state change notification).
+Select event bus.
+Configure Target (multiple).
+Target can be CloudWatch Log Group or Lambda.
+Create Rule. (note: If u go to CloudWatch console , u can see rule here.
+In earlier versions events are created under cloud watch events)

 ### CloudTrail: Audit Trail

 Captures all API calls in your account.